clux/modul8/Readme.md

  We use an array for this interface rather than an object because order may become important.
 At the moment, all non-client code gets included first, then all the client code.
  - `data`           Object of form key,val == name, pull_fn.
 This will make the output of the pull_fn requireable on the browser under 'data::name'.
 Useful for generating dynamic (app specific) data in the targetjs.
  - `basePoint`      Base file where your app is launched.
 Defaults to 'app.coffee'.
 It must lie on the 'client' domain.
  - `namespace`      Global object to export everything to.
 Defaults to 'Brownie'.
+Unless you go digging in the output source, this should never need to be referenced directly.
  - `libDir`         Directory to find external libraries that you wish to include outside of the require system.
  - `libFiles`       List of files to include in order.
 Note: libDir+libFiles[i] must exist for all i.
  - `libsOnlyTarget` Optional file to write lib files to.
 Makes the output of brownie quickly distinguishable from your big libraries, and people won't have to redownload that part of the code everytime you change your app code.